 The Lighting Strikes of White Rock

 Local lore tells a story from around 1860 that a group of settlers decided to have a square dance on White Rock.
 Local Indians warned them not to have this dance, as the White Rock was sacred.
 Disregarding the warnings, two sets of square dancers piled onto the White Rock from canoes.
 One man decided to heed the Indians’ warning and remained floating in the water nearby.
 Suddenly, as they danced, a bolt of lightning struck the White Rock.
 It killed all the dancers, leaving only the nearby man to tell of the terrible tragedy.

 Today White Rock is almost awash by the high levels of Lake Huron.
 The size has shrunk too.
 With erosion and lighting strikes the rock is about 12 feet.
 The landmark was used as a training target for bombing practice during World War II.
-Thus, it’s no wonder that the famous rock is a smaller shadow from what it was 100 years ago.
+Thus, it’s no wonder that the famous rock is a smaller shadow than what it was 100 years ago.